 '''

 int IupRefresh(Ihandle element); [in C]

-IupRefresh(element: ihandle) -> (ret: number) [in IupLua3]
+iup.Refresh(element: ihandle) -> (ret: number) [in Lua]

-iup.Refresh(element: ihandle) -> (ret: number) [in IupLua5]
+element: identifier of the interface element.

 '''

 This function will not change the size of the dialog.
 Changing the size of the controls may position some controls outside of the dialog on the left or bottom borders.